April 2

 So, Is a Chamber Sealer Worth It?

-Our overall recommendation is that a chamber vacuum sealer is definitely worth the investment.
+Our overall recommendation is that a chamber vacuum sealer is worth the investment for most people.

-Here's some math for you: if a vacuum sealer helps you save $500 a year in less wasted food--which is a conservative estimate--and also helps you save money by buying in bulk and freezing, then even if you spend as much as $1500 on a chamber vacuum, you will recoup the expense in 2-3 years (maybe even less).
+Here's some math: if a vacuum sealer helps you save $500 a year in less wasted food--which is a conservative estimate--and also helps you save money by buying in bulk and freezing, then even if you spend as much as $1500 on a chamber vacuum, you will recoup the expense in 2-3 years.

 But you don't have to spend anywhere near $1500 now to get a good chamber vac.

-And remember, chamber vac bags cost less, so you also save money in the long run on bags.
+And remember that chamber vacuum bags cost less, so you save money in the long run on bags, too.

-If you're trying to decide which type of vacuum sealer to buy, we encourage you to take the plunge and go with a chamber sealer.
-A commercial-grade edge sealer is also a wise investment.
+If you're trying to decide which type of vacuum sealer to buy, we encourage you to go with a chamber vacuum sealer.
+A commercial-grade edge sealer is also a smart investment.

-But if you have the budget and the space for a chamber vacuum, you will not regret the purchase.
+If you have the budget and the space for a chamber vacuum, you won't regret the purchase.

 Do You Need a Vacuum Sealer for Sous Vide?